silentboy3dx/LisaTrigger/README.md

 ## How to use the Application

-Use the "Select file" button to select a csv file (<a id="raw-url" href="https://raw.githubusercontent.com/silentboy3dx/LisaTrigger/master/Example.csv?token=GHSAT0AAAAAAB3NYFPE4ODI3AFBRD5SV7PKY4U4E3A">You can download it here</a> but Its also included in the release zip file) containing text to post to 3DXChat.
+Use the "Select file" button to select a csv file (<a id="raw-url" href="Example.csv">You can download it here</a> but Its also included in the release zip file) containing text to post to 3DXChat.
 After selecting your file press the "Start" button.
 Once started the Application will send post texts from your to file to where ever your cursor is.